 How does aloe grow best?

 Below are the requirements necessary for successfully growing an aloe plant.

 - The correct type of container: A pot made from a porous material with good drainage works best.
 Aloe plants like moist soil but they hate drenched soil.
 The pot must have sufficient drainage and be porous to allow for good water drainage.
 I prefer terracotta pots because, as well as preventing water build-up due to their porous nature, they also help maintain good humidity levels for plants and because they look great with succulents.

 - The correct soil: Aloe plants require a succulent soil.
 I use cactus soil (see my aloe plant soil and pot guide) as it is fast draining, slightly dry and contains a good mixture of nutrients without being overly rich like standard potting mix.

 - A correct watering routine: Making sure you know the correct watering requirements of your plants is by far the most important thing to consider as part of your care routine especially when it comes to succulents.
 Succulents can suffer from a wide range of problems due to incorrect watering, the most notable being root rot.
 Follow the advice in our aloe plant watering guide to avoid potential problems caused by both overwatering and also underwatering.

-Get the above three simple aspects of aloe plant care correct and you will ensure that you have a healthy plant that blooms year-on-year for years to come.
+Get the above four simple aspects of aloe plant care correct and you will ensure that you have a healthy plant that blooms year-on-year for years to come.